 Tortilla de patatas is everyone’s favourite snack food here in Madrid.
 Safe for vegetarians, it usually features just 3 ingredients; eggs, potatoes and onion.
 What’s not to love?
 It’s greasy and filling and can be enjoyed at any time of day.

-Casa Paco has the classic potato, or Española version of course, plus another 32 incredible versions.
+Casa Paco has the classic potato version of course, plus another 32 incredible variations on the theme.
 They are all freshly made, and all priced the same for a portion.
 Flavours include caramelized leeks, octopus, steak, crispy onions and parmesan or chicken with apple.

 This wildly popular restaurant doesn’t only have omelettes though.
 Its second speciality is another dish beloved by the Spanish; croquetas.
 They are deep fried balls of breaded bechamel, served piping hot and typically featuring little bits of ham.
 Here they have 7 different croquetas every day, with ingredients like foie, steak with honey and mustard and Idiazábal cheese.